pymlex/pgd-cheng2020/README.md

 ![Metrics](metrics_plots.png)

 The metric curves show the attack dynamics as the number of PGD iterations grows.
 MSE increases with more steps, PSNR decreases accordingly, and BPP rises.
-Convergence means that attack abilities are limited by the size of the \(\epsilon \) sphere.
+Convergence means that attack abilities are limited by the size of the $\epsilon$ sphere.

 ## References